Federal judge upholds Minnesota’s extended ballot counting

-MINNEAPOLIS (AP) — A federal judge has upheld a state court agreement that extends Minnesota’s deadline for counting absentee ballots by seven days.
+MINNEAPOLIS (AP) — A federal judge has upheld a Minnesota state court agreement that allows counting of absentee ballots received up to seven days after Election Day.

 Brasel’s decision to keep the extension intact comes just days after a federal appeals court blocked a similar extension in Wisconsin — a win for Republicans who have fought attempts to expand voting across the country.
 The Minnesota plaintiffs had pointed to that ruling to bolster their case.